Information researched and published on this site:

 Cumulative laboratory-confirmed U.S. cases (national surveillance)

 For the historical narrative behind 1993 recognition, see this site’s History page, which cites CDC MMWR and Emerging Infectious Diseases references.
-This piece sticks to what CDC’s data pages say today.
+This piece sticks to what CDC’s data and surveillance pages say today.

 Case definitions and why “confirmed” is a surveillance term